gaehlerm/SoftwareEngineering/README.md

 By definition, good code is easy to understand [preface].
 Also, for new software developers on the team.
 With good code, even marketing people may comprehend some of your technical discussions as you use the same language [domain driven design].

 Good code is well-tested [testing].
-It includes unit and acceptance tests, and possibly integration tests [types of tests].
+It includes unit and functional tests [types of tests].
 Especially a good coverage with unit tests is essential as it compels you to write high-quality code [writing better code with tests].
 At the same time, unit tests significantly reduce the number of errors in your code.

 Pretty much all your code follows the SRP [Single Responsability Principle].
 Functions, classes, modules.
 Everything.
 The build process only requires one command.
 This makes the code much easier to understand, and naming also becomes simpler.